 - 1 cup sliced almonds for garnish

-- Roll out the puff pastry and cut into five sections long, measuring your cake pan to see the width you need to.
+- Roll out the puff pastry and cut it into five sections long, measuring your cake pan to see the width you need.

-- Bake according to manufacturer’s instructions.
+- Bake according to the manufacturer’s instructions.
 Allow cooling completely.

 - Meanwhile, in a cold bowl, beat the cream with an electric mixer until it forms soft waves, about 5 minutes.
-Add sugar, beating at low speed, continue beating until hard peaks forms.
+Add sugar at low speed and continue beating until hard peaks form.

-- Line the cake pan with cake plastic wrap, let it hang over the sides.
+- Line the cake pan with plastic wrap, and let it hang over the sides.

 - Wrap the cake well in plastic wrap and refrigerate for at least 2 hours.

-- Save the leftover cream, store in the refrigerator.
+- Save the leftover cream, and store it in the refrigerator.

-- Take out of the cake pan and top with the remaining heavy cream, sprinkle with almonds and serve.
+- Take out of the cake pan and, top with the remaining heavy cream, sprinkle with almonds.